eventide-project/docs/user-guide/message-store/anatomy.md

 By default, the message store database is named `message_store`.

-See the [installation guide](./install.md#database-name) for more info on the database name.
+See the [installation guide](./install.md#database-name) for more info on varying the database name.

 ## Schema